Choosing the right type of origination identity for your use case

 -

 Are dedicated short codes available in the country that you plan to send messages to?
-For a list of countries where short codes are available, see Supported countries and regions (SMS channel).
+For a list of countries where short codes are available, see Supported countries and regions for SMS messaging with AWS End User Messaging SMS.

 -

 If you answered Yes, use a dedicated short code.
-For more information about requesting a short code, see Requesting short codes for SMS messaging with Amazon Pinpoint.
+For more information about requesting a short code, see How to request short codes through AWS Support.

 If you want to determine what kind of origination number to use for another country, return to question 1.
 Otherwise, stop here.